 - Mojeek – The only true search engine (rather than metasearch engine) that has its own crawler and index (based in the UK).

 - YaCy – A decentralized, open source, peer-to-peer search engine.

-- Givero – Based in Denmark, Givero offers more privacy than Google and combines search with charitable donations.
+- (broken link) Givero – Based in Denmark, Givero offers more privacy than Google and combines search with charitable donations.

 - Ecosia – Ecosia is based in Germany and donates a part of revenues to planting trees.

 *Note: With the exception of Mojeek, all of the private search engines above are technically metasearch engines, since they source their results from other search engines, such as Bing and Google.

 See the new and updated best private search engines guide for additional information.

 Gmail may be convenient and popular, but there are three major problems:

 - Your inbox is used as a data collection tool.
 (Did you know Google is tracking your purchasing history from the receipts in your inbox?)